Alexandermay/RepoToolkit/README.md

 + The Proquest and Springer processes require zip files in their own directory.
 + The Trove, Faculty and Student processes require .xlsx files and their respective binaries.
 + The inHouse Digitization process needs a MARC xml file and binaries.
++ The Cataloger Subject Analysis should be run against Trove, Faculty, or Student processes, simply drag and drop the entire directory to get an updated analysis.

 ---